 Part P of the Building Regulations was introduced to protect householders and reduce the risk of electric shock.

-It brought all electrical work carried out in the home under statutory control, requiring certain jobs to be notified and signed off by a local building control department, or a Competent Person Scheme registered electrician, so that it meets the appropriate safety standards.
+It brought all electrical work carried out in the home under statutory control, requiring certain jobs to be notified and signed off by a local building control department, or a Competent Person Scheme registered electrician so that it meets the appropriate safety standards.

 Part P was subsequently revised to reduce the range of ‘notifiable works’ in 2013.
 This meant that adding items such as a new socket could be completed without notifying building control.

-However, Part P still applies to a great deal of all new domestic electrical works and most home owners remain unaware of it.
+However, Part P still applies to a great deal of all new domestic electrical works and most homeowners remain unaware of it.

 Why does this matter?

-If the works carried out at your property do not comply to Part P building regulations, not only might they be dangerous, but they may also be illegal.
+If the works carried out at your property do not comply with Part P building regulations, not only might they be dangerous, but they may also be illegal.
 Remember that over 50% of all house fires are the result of electrical issues!